 Egg Case Hunts

-The empty egg cases, commonly referred to as Mermaid’s purses, regularly wash up onto beaches providing an easily accessible source of information.
+On regular occasions throughout the year, The Deep team head to Spurn Point with up to 80 volunteers to look out for evidence of sharks along the coastline.
+They specifically look for empty shark egg cases, commonly referred to as Mermaid’s purses, which regularly wash up onto beaches providing an easily accessible source of information.
 Each egg case is distinctive in its colour, size and shape, so it is possible to identify which species produced it, making them a very valuable and easily accessible resource.
 This data, when fed into the Sharks Trust central database, provides scientists with a crucial insight into where potential nursery grounds are located and their population numbers.
 This information is crucial to informing marine conservation strategies around the UK coastline.

 Spurn Point, UK